lifeiscontent/realworld/api/docs/feature-development.md

 # Feature Development in Rails

+Below are instructions to creating, updating, and deleting a model using GraphQL.

 ## Creating a Model

 1. Take a look at the erd first by running `rails erd`.